LOADING ...

 F c

-When they him down on the highway
+they shot him down on the highway

 E am